Thenewgrid/Assignment3p2/README.md

 Make two new virtual servers (droplets):
 - Make the droplets from digital ocean.
-- Give them each the tag web.
+- Give each droplet the tag; web.
 - Follow the configuration below for each droplet.

 #### Step1